 Early Intervention: A new emphasis is being placed on treating patients who display biological markers indicating an increased risk of developing the disease, but not yet displaying symptoms.
 While these trials may involve invasive medical procedures, such as spinal taps, the ability to prevent or at least slow the progression of the disease is worth considering.

 Heaven at Home Senior Care will continue to monitor Alzheimer’s disease research and clinical trials in the journey towards a cure.
-In the meantime, we are also available to provide specialized, compassionate, and highly skilled Alzheimer’s care for seniors.
+In the meantime, we are also available to provide specialized, compassionate, and highly skilled Alzheimer’s and respite care in Denton.
 We begin by creating a personalized plan of care to address immediate concerns, and then monitor that plan ongoing to ensure the right amount of care is always provided as needs change – right in the comfort of home.
 Contact us online or call us at (940) 380-0500 to learn more about our exceptional home and respite care in Denton and the surrounding communities, or to schedule a free in-home assessment.